Jeszl0201/ev-range-analysis/README.md

 This capstone project aims to analyze electric vehicle data to determine which features most affect driving range and to build predictive models to estimate range.
 The project covers the full data science workflow, from data cleaning and exploratory analysis to feature engineering, visualization, and machine learning modeling.

 ## Dataset
-The dataset includes specifications of various electric vehicles, such as:
+The dataset includes specifications of various electric vehicles, with a focus on features that influence driving range:

-- Battery capacity
+- **Battery capacity (kWh)** – directly affects maximum driving range
-- Vehicle weight
-- Motor type
+- **Top speed (km/h)** – higher speeds generally consume more energy
+- **Fast charging capability** – indicates battery and charging performance
-- Other performance and design features
+- **Other performance and design features** – e.g., motor type, drivetrain

 Data cleaning and preprocessing steps were applied to ensure quality and consistency.

-Sensitive or large datasets can be provided as samples or replaced with dummy data.
+The full dataset can be accessed [here](https://www.kaggle.com/datasets/urvishahir/electric-vehicle-specifications-dataset-2025)).

 ## Workflow
 The project follows an **end-to-end data science pipeline**: